kletskov/hockey-blast-frontend/README.md

     git init
     ```

-3. Clone the frontend repository.
+3. Clone the repository:
     ```bash
     git clone https://github.com/kletskov/hockey-blast-frontend.git
     ```

-4. Open the application in your browser:
+4. Launch the script:
+    ```bash
+    cd hockey-blast-frontend
+    ./start_docker_containers.sh
     ```

+5. Open the application in your browser:
+    ```
     http://localhost:5001/
     ```
+    It should display the app main page and work on top of the sample database.

+6. To stop the Docker containers:
+    ```bash
+    ./stop_docker_containers.sh
+    ```

-## Running the Application in Production Mode
+## Running the Application in Production Mode (my personal notes for now, may remove later)

 ### Gunicorn Setup